julamifra/car-parking-app/README.md

 - [Testing](#testing)
 - [Deployment](#deployment)

-## Agile Workflow - User Stories
+## Agile Workflow

+### Agile Methodology

-To this project, I've used an agile methodology in order to organize and prioritize the development tasks.
-Some User Stories have been created on the Github dashboard.
+In this project an agile methodology has been used, in order to organize and prioritize the development tasks.
+Some User Stories have been created on the Github dashboard, in github projects.
+In addition, two categories were created in order to indicate the level of importance of each user story: "Must-Have" and "Should-Have".

+Here is the link to Github Projects: [Github project board](https://github.com/users/julamifra/projects/3/views/1).
+In here I've created all user stories, priorited them and adding the Acceptance Criteria for each of them.

 ![Agile Dashboard](./assets/img/github_dashboard_agile_workflow.PNG)

 ### User Stories

+- Registration: As a Site User I can register an account so that I can book any available date.
-- Manage booking: As a Site Admin I can create, read, update and delete booking so that I can manage my car space bookings.
+- Site pagination: As a Site User I can paginate the booking list so that see a list of all the bookings.
-- Create booking form: As a Site User I can create a new booking on a form so that I can request a booking to the admin.
+- View booking list: As a Site User I can view a list of bookings so that I can see when I can't book.
 - Approve bookings: As a Site Admin I can approve or disapprove bookings so that I can say to users that date is accepted.
-- View booking list: As a Site User I can view a list of bookings so that I can see when I can't book.
+- Edit bookings: As a Site User I can edit a booking so that I can modify any information I want.
-- Site pagination: As a Site User I can paginate the booking list so that see a list of all the bookings
+- Create bookings: As a Site User I can create a new booking on a form so that I can request a booking to the admin.
-- Registration: As a Site User I can register an account so that I can book any available date
+- Remove bookings: Remove booking: As a Site User I can remove a booking so that I can remove it from my list.
+- Add form validation: As an user I only can save bookings starting from today so that I can't book a space for a date before today.
-- Open a booking: As a Site User I can click on a book so that I can read booking information
+- Interaction messages: As an user I can see interaction messages when login, saving, editing and removing so that I can know when something is done correctly.

 ## Features